Who are we?

 Tapestri is dedicated to ending violence and oppression in immigrant and refugee communities using culturally competent and linguistically appropriate methods.
-As advocates for immigrants and refugees affected by domestic violence, sexual assault, and exploitation, Tapestri uses education, community organizing, direct services, and advocacy to improve the lives of those it serves.
+As advocates for immigrants and refugees affected by human trafficking, domestic violence, sexual assault, and exploitation, Tapestri uses education, community organizing, direct services, and advocacy to improve the lives of those it serves.

 Our name, Tapestri, symbolizes the different threads of society coming together to form a safe cover to protect its many-colored communities.

 To address the unmet needs of battered refugee and immigrant women in metro Atlanta, advocates from diverse ethnic communities formed a coalition in 1996.
 In 1998, the coalition adopted the name “Tapestri” and functioned as a project of the Refugee Women’s Network.

 In 2002, Tapestri became an independent 501c3 nonprofit to address the needs of foreign-born survivors of violence.
 Since 2002, we have evolved to work collaboratively with mainstream and ethnic organizations to address multiple forms of gender-based violence and oppression in refugee and immigrant communities.

 In 2008, Tapestri was awarded the Community Partnership Award by the Federal Bureau of Investigation and in 2012 was named a Best Place to Work by Opportunity Knocks.
 In 2017, Tapestri joined the Coalition of Refugee Service Agencies.